Eyelash Extensions Pros & Cons - Are They Right for You?

-- Use a dry mascara wand your lash technician will give you at least once a day in the morning or several times during the day as needed to comb through your lashes gently to straighten them out, especially if they get wet.
+- Use a dry mascara wand (your lash technician will give you one) at least once a day in the morning or several times during the day, as needed, to comb through your lashes and gently straighten them out, especially if they get wet.
 Careful!
-If you tug to much they’ll loosen and fall out.
+If you tug to much they'll loosen and fall out.
 The extensions easily get twisted around from sleeping positions and after washing your face and they can start looking really odd.

 - The more dramatic the lash, meaning thicker, the more likely it is to get twisted and fall out earlier than you want.

 Lash extensions can be worth the money, but they're definitely not for everyone.
-It really comes down to your budget, time allotment, and compliance with the guidelines as these aren’t easy to maintain.
-Following these guidelines will help increase your chances of getting great results.
+It really comes down to your budget, time allotment, and compliance with the guidelines as these aren't easy to maintain.
+Following our advice will help increase your chances of getting great results.

 The Best Skin of Your Life Starts Here: The same type of in-depth research used to create this article is also used to formulate Paula’s Choice Skincare products.
 You’ll find products for all skin types and a range of concerns, from acne and sensitive skin to wrinkles, pores, and sun damage.
 With Paula’s Choice Skincare, you can get (and keep) the best skin of your life!
 See Paula's Choice Makeup.